It is common to find salt in canned seafood products especially in canned seafood with sauce.

 The adding of salt is due to the recipes, the sardines are literally in butter and Guérande sea salt.
 You can heat it in a pan to have a lovely golden butter sardines.

 For the natural tuna, the french seafood cannery follows a traditional manufacturing process.
 The tuna flesh is cut by hand and then cooked in a brine (slightly salted water).
 It allows to the tuna to cook in its own “juice”.
+Then, we add a small amount of salt on purpose to enhance the natural taste of the tuna.

 Salt in canned seafood products isn’t just a question of taste